Head of chambers

-We are recruiting for pupillage commencing October 2021.
-We are outside the Pupillage Gateway system.
-Applications for pupillage must be made on our standard application form, which can be downloaded from our website, and submitted by 4pm on Friday, 10 January 2020 either online, or by email to email@example.com, or by post.
+We are recruiting for pupillage commencing October 2022.
+We are outside the Pupillage Gateway but follow the same application timetable.
+Applications for pupillage must be made on our standard application form, which can be downloaded from our website, and submitted online, or by email to email@example.com, or by post.

 Limited places are available throughout the year upon application by completing the application form available to download from our website, to be submitted to firstname.lastname@example.org.

 Two funded pupillages with awards of £70,000, of which up to £15,000 may be advanced during the Bar Professional Training Course.
 Any fees earned in the second six months are in addition to the award.

 Shipping law is one of the oldest and most developed branches of commercial law.